openedx/docs.openedx.org/source/educators/migration_wip/7_developing_course/course_outline.rst

       If you want to require an entrance exam for your course, you also create the exam in the course outline.
 Before you can create an exam, you must set your course to require an entrance exam in Studio.
-For more information, see :ref:`Require an Entrance Exam`.
+For more information, see :ref:`Require an Entrance Exam<require an entrance exam>`.

 ==========================================